tommeagher/pycar14/README.md

 ```
 ##Python mini boot camp at #NICAR16 in Denver

-Today, we'll use the iPython interactive interpreter in Windows PowerShell as we explore Python.
-At the end of the day, we'll give you all of the code from the exercises, along with several cheatsheets and tutorials, to take home with you, all from the class' code repositoryon Github.
+Today, we'll use the iPython interactive interpreter to explore Python.
+At the end of the day, we'll give you all of the code from the exercises, along with several cheatsheets and tutorials, to take home with you, all from the class' code repository on Github.

 ###Schedule for the day
 ####[Introduction](https://ireapps.github.io/pycar/pycar_intro.html)